 A living fence has only one primary function: privacy.
 If you’re looking for security then, unless you’re planting a thorny bougainvillea, you probably won’t find solace in a growing fence.
 But privacy, now that’s easy to manage.

-When we’re talking about a living fence we’re basically discussing hedges but not hedges that need clipping on a regular basis – although that still does constitute a living fence.
-Instead, a living fence can be any close grouping of trees or shrubs – basically any perennials – that give enough height to screen out unwanted views, or others viewing you.
-And, because they’re plants there are usually little to no local regulations that limit how high you can go.
+Instead, a living fence can be any close grouping of trees or shrubs – basically any perennials.
+These give enough height to screen out unwanted views, or others viewing you.
+And, because they are plants there are usually little to no local regulations that limit how high you can go.
 Quite literally, the sky is the limit.

 Living Fence vs Constructed Fence

 The obvious difference is the height of a living fence.
-Once a constructed fence starts getting over a certain height it requires engineering plans and specifications, deeper and wider footings, and far more strengthening within the wall itself just so it doesn’t topple over with the first gust of wind that comes along.
+Once a constructed fence starts getting over a certain height it requires engineering plans and specifications.
+Increased deeper and wider footings, and far more strengthening within the wall itself.
+This ensures it doesn’t topple over with the first gust of wind that comes along.

 However, a living fence does have some cons on the balance sheet.
 Firstly, they take longer to grow.
-A constructed fence can be erected within a matter of days or weeks while living fences take years to grow and mature and to begin working effectively.
+A constructed fence can be erected within a matter of days or weeks.
+A living fence can take years to grow and mature and to begin working effectively.

 Plus, it’s much easier for a tree or shrub to die and much harder to replace a middle plant should it cark it unexpectedly.